 2.)
 Illnesses are full of mystery for patients, and my words and actions risk adding to the mystery.
 Try to demystify all the time—never add to the mystery.

-- Invite my patient to tell me and allow the patient to finish what he or she is saying
+Allow my patient to finish what he or she is saying.

 4.)
 Get to know my patient’s world, enough so I can imagine him or her in that world, beginning with who is at home.

 5.)
 Remember that my patient’s illness is probably affecting one or more others—spouse, adult children, others—and that, with the patient’s permission, I should include that other person in part or all of the encounter.

 6.)
 When my patient has symptoms that I can’t account for, ask what he or she thinks is the problem or the cause.

 7.)
 When I’m presenting my patient to an attending physician, offer or ask to do this in the presence of the patient, knowing that this is respectful of the patient and that the patient may contribute to the story in important ways.

 8.)
 Never refer to a patient as a “case.”

 9.)
 Walk with my patient when he or she is describing symptoms related to mobility.